Acupuncture

 Athough

-answer as to exactly how acupuncture works.
-The "Gate
+exactly how acupuncture works.
+The "Gate Control" theory

-that pain impulses are blocked from reaching the spinal
+suggests that pain impulses are blocked from reaching the spinal cord or

-cord or brain at various "gates" to these areas.
+brain at various "gates" to these areas.
+Since a majority

-stimulates the body to produce narcotic like substances
+suggest that acupuncture stimulates the body to produce narcotic like

-such as endorphins and opiods which, when released into
+substances such as endorphins and opiods which, when released into the

-the body, relieve pain.
-One thing is certain, although we
+body, relieve pain.
+One thing is certain, although we may not know

 Do